Search Results :

 • You will see all the values returned by your OAuth Provider to Typo3 in a table.
 If you don't see value for First Name, Last Name, Email or Username, make the required settings in your OAuth Provider to return this information.

 • You have successfully configured your Typo3 as an OAuth Client.
-You will see the SSO button on your frontend.
-Click on the button and test the SSO.
+Now you can create your custom SSO button in your Typo3 Frontend site and embed the FEOIDC page URL to it to initiate the SSO.

 • Typo3 OAuth 2.0 SSO Onelogin SSO